trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 12 October 2025, 5.7.3

+ * New question browser script moodlehome/question/type/coderunner/questionbrowserindex.php allows easy browsing of all CodeRunner questions in a given course or context, including text or regex search on any of the question fields and instant display of question text and answer.
+ * Add a QUIZ variable to the Twig context with fields QUIZ.name and QUIZ.tags.
+Allows customising the behaviour of CodeRunner questions according to the quiz in which they're running.
+ * Extend TwigAll to include penalty regime.
+ * Improve resilience of combinator template grader code to bad response from author's template.
+ * Bug fix: when using equality grader, trailing space characters were correctly being removed from all lines but the spec said all whitespace characters were being removed.
+That wasn't true - characters like tabs and return characters weren't removed
+ * Move document to mkdocs format with much improved browsing at https://trampgeek.github.io/moodle-qtype_coderunner/
+ * Various code tweaks and polishing.

 ### 15 August 2025, 5.7.2+

  * Bug fix #254 The presence of a CodeRunner question in the course's question bank causes the duplication of quizzes to fail.